DemirKokOguz/2DPlatformer/README.md

 I created a basic kinematic player controller.
 Unity version that I used for the project is Unity 2018.4 LTS.
 There are 2 classes.
 "CustomPhysics" and "PlayerMovement".
-The PlayerMovement class inherits from CustomPhysics

 PlayerMovement takes inputs and moves the player.